Etudes and Variations on Nonlinear Dynamics and Chaos

 Lanchester's early aerodynamical paper "The soaring of birds and the possibilities of mechanical flight" was written in 1897, much before the first airplane was built.
 He was ahead of his time.
 [In 1927 he also designed a hybrid, "petrol-electric" passenger car; trucks used hybrid engines even earlier!
 One of such trucks pulled the telescopes up a dangerous path to Mt.
 Wilson observatory from Pasadena, CA, in 1908-1918.
 But it proved too weak, and was supplemented by an auxilliary donkey in front.]
 In the second part of a two-volume book on flight published in 1907 and 1908, both on microfilm in U of T library, Lancaster described the phugoid (minus the damping).
 The phenomenon is described in wikipedia, although in scant physical and mathematical detail.

-I have recently dug up some works earlier and more comprehensive than Lanchester's by Zhukovsky (Жуковский Н.Е. О парении птиц. Мoscow, 1891), cf. this 1922 publication.
-It turns out that it was Zhukovsky who first formulated the differential equations that we set up at the beginning of my story of phugoid oscillation.
+I have recently dug up Zhukovsky's works earlier and more comprehensive than Lanchester's (Жуковский Н.Е. О парении птиц. Мoscow, 1891), cf. this 1922 publication.
+It turns out that it was Zhukovsky who first formulated the differential equations that we set up at the beginning of this story of phugoid oscillation.
 He solved them by an approximate method, including the drag force, which Lanchester ignored (denoted F on the first picture):

 Here is more on airfoil theorem and the Joukowsky transform and airfoils.

 By the way, Russian Empire's military pilot Пётр Николаевич Нестеров (Pyotr Nikolayevich Nesterov) after convincing himself by calculation that such a feat is possible to accomplish, performed in 1913 at an airport near Kiev the first loop (then called a dead loop) in a French-designed, Russian-built, 70 horse-power Nieuport IV airplane.
-Initially arrested for unauthorized action and endangerment of Army's property, Nesterov was soon released and given on order of merit.
+Initially arrested for unauthorized use and endangering Army's property, Nesterov was soon released and given on order of merit.

 Back to our eigenproblem